 There are several ways to locate rare books, manuscripts, archives, and special collections at Harvard:

 By curatorial expertise: once you've used one of the above two methods to identify a library or repository that seems to best match what you're looking for, get in touch with the curator or librarians there.
-They will be able to help you identify material and resources that may not be visible on the web or in the Hollis or Oasis catalogs.
+They will be able to help you identify material and resources that may not be visible on the web or in the HOLLIS or HOLLIS for Archival Discovery catalogs.

 If you're doing a broad search for special collections, Fred Burchsted’s Guide for Finding Manuscripts and Archival Collections offers many helpful instructions.
 We also highly recommend Subject Collections, an excellent guidebook to special collections and libraries’ subject emphases in the U.S. and Canada.